- 1 Attorney Client Privilege Tax Return Preparation

 While it does not guarantee attorney client privilege on certain matters, it goes much further to protect them, as was the case in US v Abrahams.

-Attorney-Client Privilege in Tax Law Is Complicated
+Attorney-Client Privilege Tax Return Preparation is Complicated

 In conclusion, the attorney-client privilege is used to protect communications between the attorney and client.
 When it comes to tax matters, it can get very complicated, very quickly.
 It is important to understand how the Attorney-Client privilege process works in tax and to carefully assess your tax and legal situation before moving forward — especially if an Attorney is trying to push a Kovel Agreement on you under the guise of confidentiality.